The icenian

 Cover of Ray Bradbury's Fahrenheit 451 with a burning figure made of newspapers.

 UK first edition 1954.
 Probably his best known book, although not one of my favourites, this copy is signed by Bradbury.
-It's a valuable addition for book collecting enthusiasts, especially those who appreciate works like the Norwich memoir or the Philip Marlow novels.

 Cover of Ray Bradbury's book The October Country with eerie house illustrations.